fmhoward/DLRS/README.md

 model_training.py --hpsearch run --hpprefix DESIRED_PREFIX --hpstart 0 --hpcount 50
 ```

 This code will automatically run hyperparameter optimization for the specified iterations.
-The following parameters are used for the hyperparameter search
+The following range of parameters are used for the hyperparameter search
 ```
 Dropout: 0 - 0.5
 Hidden Layer Width (dimension of fully connected layers after Xception backbone): 128 - 1024